Manifold Gaussian Variational Bayes on the Precision Matrix: Introduction

-The majority of VI algorithms rely on the extensive use of models' gradients and the form of the variational posterior implies additional model-specific derivations that are not easy to adapt to a general, plug-and-play optimizer.
-Black box methods \citep{ranganath2014black}, are straightforward to implement and versatile use as they avoid model-specific derivations by relying on stochastic sampling \citep{salimans2014using,paisley2012variational,kingma2013auto}.
-The increased variance in the gradient estimates as opposed to e.g. methods relying on the Reparametrization Trick (RT) \citep{blundell2015weight,xu2019variance} can be alleviated with variance reduction techniques.
+Most VI algorithms rely on the extensive use of models' gradients, and the form of the variational posterior implies additional model-specific derivations that are not easy to adapt to a general, plug-and-play optimizer.
+Black box methods \citep{ranganath2014black} are straightforward to implement and versatile as they avoid model-specific derivations by relying on stochastic sampling \citep{salimans2014using,paisley2012variational,kingma2013auto}.
+The increased variance in the gradient estimates as opposed to, e.g., methods relying on the reparametrization trick \citep{blundell2015weight,xu2019variance} can be alleviated with variance reduction techniques.

-Furthermore, the majority of existing algorithms do not directly address parameters' constraints.
-Under the typical Gaussian variational assumption, granting positive-definiteness of the covariance matrix is an acknowledged problem \citep[e.g][]{tran_variational_2021,khan2018fastscalable,lin2020handling}.
+Furthermore, most existing algorithms do not directly address parameter constraints.
+Under the typical Gaussian variational assumption, granting positive-definiteness of the covariance matrix is an acknowledged problem \citep{tran_variational_2021,khan2018fastscalable,lin2020handling}.
 Only a few algorithms directly tackle the problem \citep{osawa_practical_2019,lin2020handling}, see Section \ref{sec:related_works}.
 A recent approximate approach based on manifold optimization is found in \citep{tran_variational_2021}.
 For a review of the various algorithms for performing VI, see \citep{magris2022survey}.

-On the theoretical results of \cite{khan2017conjugate,khan2018fast} we develop an exact version of \cite{tran_variational_2021}, resulting in an algorithm that explicitly tackles the positive-definiteness constraint for the variational covariance matrix and resembles the readily-applicable natural-gradient black-box framework of \citep{magris2022quasi}.
-For its implementation, we discuss recommendations and practicalities, show that EMGVB is of simple implementation, and demonstrate its feasibility in extensive experiments over four datasets, 12 models, and three competing VI optimizers.